BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 And he was successful in both.
 </p>

 Scientific Computing: using computers to help do science.
-This is pretty much the core of how science is done these days, and AI is only accelerating the use and impact of computers in scientific discovery.
+This is pretty much the core of how science is done these days, and AI is only accelerating that.
 <blockquote>
 Considered to be possibly "the most influential researcher in scientific computing of all time", von Neumann made several contributions to the field, both technically and administratively.<sup>1</sup>
 </blockquote>